Periods of N-body Systems Determined Through Dimensional Analysis: Introduction

-for any permutation $\sigma$ of $1,\ldots,n$, as (\ref{eq:period-4-1}) indeed does.
+for any permutation $\sigma$ of $1,\ldots,n$, as it indeed does.
 A deeper question concerns the uniqueness of those functions $\phi_{T}$ that satisfy the symmetries in (\ref{eq:syma}).
 To the extent that $\phi_{T}$ is shown to be unique by dimensional analysis, there exists theoretical support from this point of view for Sun's conjecture.

-The main goal of this article is to investigate the uniqueness of $\phi_{T}$, using augmented dimensional analysis \cite{JON2}, a generalization of dimensional analysis that, in contrast to classical dimensional analysis, takes symmetries of the kind considered here into account.
-Hence, information can be extracted from the parameters of an $n$-body system without actually solving it, evading the obstacle that such solutions are typically not known for $n>2$.
+The main goal of this article is to investigate the uniqueness of $\phi_{T}$, using augmented dimensional analysis \cite{JON1}, a generalization of dimensional analysis that, in contrast to classical dimensional analysis, takes symmetries of the kind considered here into account.
+As a consequence, information about $T$ can be extracted from the parameters of an $n$-body system without actually solving it, evading the obstacle that such solutions are typically not known for $n>2$.

 Augmented dimensional analysis is surveyed in Section \ref{sec:2}, where we also discuss the symmetry assumptions used.
 In Sections 3, 4 and 5, we apply dimensional analysis to two-body systems, three-body-systems and $n$-body systems, respectively, providing support for uniqueness.
 In Section 6, an assumption used in generalizations to the $n$-body case is discussed, and in Section 7 we derive the values of coefficients of proportionality.
-In Section 8 four main generalizations to the $n$-body case are highlighted and compared to results obtained by Sun \cite{key-7} and Semay \cite{key-11}.
+In Section 8, four main generalizations to the $n$-body case are highlighted and compared with results obtained by Sun \cite{SUN1} and Semay \cite{SEM1}.
 Section 9 contains final comments on the uniqueness of the equations derived.